Polestar 1: History

 The Polestar 1 started as Volvo's Concept Coupé from 2013, styled by German car designer Thomas Ingenlath, who previously worked in lead design positions at Audi, Volkswagen and Škoda.
 After the unveiling of the Concept Coupé, Ingenlath said that the model took inspiration from the Volvo P1800, stating that "it is a car designer’s duty to reflect and incorporate design signatures that are vital parts of the company’s heritage".

 The Polestar 1 was unveiled on October 17, 2017, at the Shanghai Auto Show, making its world premiere and first public appearance.
 It came after several teasers were released from the company, including a video revealing the car's reveal date while several detail photographs were posted by the company's Instagram account from October 2 to 16, 2017.

 In June 2019, Polestar announced that the Polestar 1 was entering its final stages of development as a prototype, before production would officially commence in the later-unveiled production site in Chengdu, China.

 Only 25 matte-gold Polestar 1 were made to commemorate the final run of production.

 In April 2021, the final version of the Polestar 1 was unveiled at the 2021 Shanghai Auto Show.
 This matte-gold Polestar 1 was designed to commemorate the final run of production and featured no difference to the original car other than the paint.
 Only 25 were made, with a USD$5,000 price increase over the base MSRP.

-The production of the Polestar 1 officially ended later in 2022 and the Polestar 5 and 4 are intended to replace it, later in 2024 or 2025.
+The production of the Polestar 1 officially ended later in 2022.